bryc/mpkedit/README.md

 ###**Page 5: First game data page (`0x0500 – 0x05FF`)**

 Pages 5 to 127 are reserved for game save data.
-It is all variable.
+It has no context, it is just raw streams of bytes.
 The data is accessed through the Inode table, which determines which blocks of data are “free” or “used” by a game.